 Chingford Resident 13

 There are immediate concerns for residents navigating the borough and the challenges they now face in their day-to-day lives in and around Waltham Forest.
-A principle concern is with social distancing, with how to keep themselves safe, and concerns that others might not be as careful.
+A principal concern is with social distancing, how to keep themselves safe, and concerns that others might not be as careful.

 There is currently a shared sense of uncertainty amongst our residents surrounding the impact of NHS Test and Trace, how this will work and how it might affect them personally.
-Residents are also aware of the possibility of a local lockdown and worried about its implications and challenges.
+Residents are also aware of the possibility of a local lockdown and are worried about its challenges.

 I’d like to see more information locally about how and where you can get tested, and communication about the importance of getting tested and isolating … They need to enforce but also educate, encourage and help people to do the right thing.